jeremyperkin/Safari-Style-Sheet/README.md

 Added Reddit - cosmetic filtering applied.
 Made it a little less cluttered.
 Here is the landing page and the edited Menu.
 This is still a WIP.

+PLEASE NOTE - I HAVE REDDIT PREMIUM - Ads are blocked by default for Prem users.

 ![](reddit.png)
 ![](menu.png)